 Smoke point refers to the temperature at which fat in the oil begins to break down and turn into smoke.
-Generally, this means that an oil with a higher smoke point is more refined and features less impurities and free fatty acids that can cause the oil to smoke, making them better for cooking at a high heat.
+Generally, this means that an oil with a higher smoke point is more refined and features fewer impurities and free fatty acids that can cause the oil to smoke, making them better for cooking at high heat.

 Oxidative stability relates to how resistant these fats are to reacting with oxygen.

 Upgrade your skills in the kitchen and learn how to cook and bake like a master chef.

 What are the best cooking oils to use?

 Now, let’s take a look at the breakdown of some of these oils, and discover the best ways to use them for cooking or baking.